amanmrangin/git_learning/README.md

   - Modify the **last commit message**

+    a.
 Pull all the changes from Remote to local: `git pull`

+    b.
 Modify the comment of last commit : `git commit --amend -m "New Commit Message Here"`

+    c.
 Push the change Forcefully to remote branch : `git push --force origin <remote branch name>`

-  - Modify (add a new file) to the last commit
+  - Modify **(add a new file) to the last commit**

     a.
 Add the file: `git add <filename>